Aristotle's Notion of Teaching and Its Role in His Theory of Moral Education

-Aristotle says that intellectual virtues are “generated and developed mostly by teaching,” yet no substantive work has been done to figure out what, on Aristotle’s view, ‘teaching’ consists in.
+Aristotle says that intellectual virtues are “generated and developed mostly by teaching,” yet no substantive work has been done to figure out what, on Aristotle’s view, such ‘teaching’ consists of.
 My dissertation fills this gap.
 First, I defend my interpretation: for Aristotle, teaching is the activity of instilling true accounts, grounded in explanatorily basic principles, in students ready to receive them.
 I then use this reading to argue, against some prevailing views in Aristotle’s ethics, that (1) habituation does not require teaching, and (2) Aristotle’s practically wise person possesses a philosophical conception of the human good.
 Finally, I use my interpretation to solve a problem for Aristotelian educational theory.
 I argue that Aristotle's educational program, contrary to what critics have claimed, does not rob students of their autonomy.

 "Dewey, Aristotle, & Education as Completion" in Philosophy of Education 2018 (1): 669-682